openjs-foundation/cross-project-council/conduct/COC_POLICY.md

 All incident reports will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.

+## Responsiveness

+Every incident report, escalation request, or appeal will be promptly acknowledged upon receipt and a response provided in a timely manner.
+All parties involved should be kept informed and updated in a timely and efficient manner.

 ## Transparency

 The number and relevant details of the incidents reported, escalation requests, and appeals, along with the responses made and actions taken should be made available in a redacted form to the Cross Project Council for further dissemination on a yearly basis.